Backup Plan: What to do When You Can’t Loop

 What else could go wrong?

-Suppose your radio-link got washed, lost, eaten by the dog, hidden by a grandchild.
+If you’re looping with Eros pods or an older Medtronic pump, and your radio-link gets washed, lost, eaten by the dog, hidden by a grandchild.
 It’s a good idea to have a spare if you can afford one – otherwise, you have to wait for delivery of a new one.

 What if your pump fails all together?
-If you use a Medtronic, that pump has some age on it.
-If you use pods, you might run out of supplies (while fighting with insurance), you forgot to pack some for a trip, or the last box is all the same lot and they are defective.
+If you use a Medtronic, that pump could suddenly (and unexpectedly) decide to retire.
+If you use pods, you might run out of supplies (while fighting with insurance), or forget to pack some for a trip, or the last box could be defective.
 When you meet with your endocrinologist, make sure to translate your latest Loop settings into MDI settings.
 Maybe that means you keep a prescription of long acting insulin in your go bag to be ready to switch back to MDI for a few days or weeks if you have to go completely off the pump.

 Take screen shots of your settings each time you make a change.
 Use Google Photo or iCloud sync to push those photos to the cloud.
 If you use Nightscout, almost all your settings are recorded there – but not your overrides, max basal or max bolus.